-The School of Russian Ballet opened its doors in 2010 under the Artistic Direction of Sergiy Mykhaylov and Darya Fedotova, former international ballet dancers who trained at The International College of Ukraine, one of the best ballet colleges using the Vagonova (Russian) Method of ballet training.
-This method is used in all levels of training, ages 3 through adult.
+The School of Russian Ballet opened the doors of Sarasota-Bradenton studio in 2010 under the Artistic Direction of Sergiy Mykhaylov and Darya Fedotova, former international ballet dancers who trained at Kiev State Ballet School, one of the world’s best ballet colleges, using the Vaganova (Russian) Method of ballet training.
+This method is used at all levels of training, ages 3 through adult.

 The School of Russian Ballet presents age-appropriate programs that safely build strength and flexibility through a progression of Russian Ballet Techniques with emphasis on arm movement, jumps, and turns.

 The benefits of the School of Russian Ballet Programs:

 - State of the art studios.

 - Performance opportunities on a professional level including “The Nutcracker”, one other full length ballet performed with guest artists , and an end-of-the year recital that features variations from classical ballets.